AlainParadis/designschool/_topics/fieldwork.md

   The fieldwork placement runs from **January 18 to February 26, 2021**.
 You need to complete a minimum of 120 hours during the 6 week period.
 Students are expected to work the same hours as other employees.

   <div class="attentionbox achtung">
   Due to the COVID-19 pandemic, we are adapting the course to allow for a reduced number of 120 hours for Fieldwork.
+Remote work is permitted and encouraged, where appropriate for health reasons.
 You can also do freelance work, which was not normally an option.
   </div>

   <!---You can not work from home for your internship.
 You must be on site at your employer's place of business and be supervised.--->